Bone Marrow Biopsy

 Prior to ProcedureYour doctor may do a physical exam and blood tests.Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+You may be asked to stop taking some medications up to 1 week before the procedure.

 AnesthesiaLocal anesthesia will be used.
 It will numb the area.